 - A raise can reward an employee's contributions.
 An employee can also make a contribution that is so significant that he is given a raise in recognition of the contribution.
 It can also result in an employee's successful salary negotiation.
 Outside of the organization's usual salary review timetable, successful salary negotiation is often the result of significant contributions.

 - Finally, some organizations attempt to assign a raise to each employee based on the employee's performance and contribution during the time period covered.
 This form of merit increase or merit raise is increasingly important in the private sector.
-It is recognized as a way to attract and keep the best employees while encouraging people who aren't contributing to a raise of zero.
+It is recognized as a way to attract and keep the best employees while encouraging people who aren't contributing to a rise of zero.